blukatdevelopment/UnchainedWorldsOld/basic_edition/adventures/progression_of_the_gears/lore_bible.md

 - Smoke is cleared away continually

 # Location Detail: Verat
-## Public Baths
-A temple of Xan where the whispering sages were drowned.
-During the day, baths are offered for cleaning and healing.
-At night, the whispering sages can be summoned.

 ## Dragon Alley
 A few dragon age workshops where things are built and repaired